 - Increased loan amount from your lender- There are some attractive loan programs for as little as 3-5% down.
 20% down is not the only way to purchase your property.
 You might be able to borrow more of the purchase price, through a different loan program with the lender.
 This could leave more of your current cash assets intact.
 Some loan programs may allow for no down payment, with restrictions.
 Loan alternative: Seller financing.
 See our Davies Top 5 Tips for more info on Seller Financing.

-- Seller credit to buyer- The costs for a home purchase are beyond your down payment.
+- Buyer credit from Seller- The costs for a home purchase are beyond your down payment.
 We estimate 2% of the price of the property in closing costs, in addition to the down payment.
 If you expect to get a loan and/or have repairs that you intend to make, there may be an opportunity to negotiate with the seller of the property to give you a credit towards the closing costs.
 Be aware, your loan provider will have limitations on the maximum amount that you can receive from the seller.
 Your agent should be aware of this and assist with gathering this information.

 - Savings- This is the most traditional way to purchase real estate, but having enough savings will increase your options with other types of purchases.